 An example of neural ODEs to control of robotic systems described on $\mathbb{R}^n$ is described in \cite{Massaroli2020}, where an IDA-PBC controller is optimized.

-Duong et al. \cite{Duong2021_nODE_SE3}\cite{Duong2021_Adaptive_control_via_nODE_SE3} apply neural ODEs to control optimization for a rigid body on $SE(3)$.
+\cite{Duong2021_Adaptive_control_via_nODE_SE3,Duong2021_nODE_SE3} apply neural ODEs to control optimization for a rigid body on $SE(3)$.
 The work focuses on the formulation of an IDA-PBC controller, uses it for dynamics learning and trajectory tracking, and uses neural ODEs as a tool for this optimization.
 While the integration procedure used is not geometrically exact and the Lie group constraints are violated, the approach is highly successful.
 However, Duong et al. do not connect their contribution to geometric machine learning literature such as neural ODEs on manifolds.
+In recent work \cite{duong2024porthamiltonian}, steps are made to extend the extrinsic approach to general matrix Lie groups, however without making full use of the geometric structure given by Lie groups.

-With respect to Duong et al., we present the general picture of neural ODEs on Lie groups.
+With respect to \cite{duong2024porthamiltonian}, we present neural ODEs on arbitrary finite dimensional Lie groups.
 By extending the intrinsic formulation to Lie groups, our example on $SE(3)$ has a reduced number of dimensions (24 instead of 36), and the use of local charts allows geometrically exact integration.